vortexing/vortexing.github.io/index.md

 ### About Me
 I’m a biomedical engineer turned molecular biologist turned data scientist with over 15 years of experience spanning wet bench to computational discovery in cancer research.
-Currently, I co-lead the Fred Hutch Cancer Center [Office of the Chief Data Officer](https://ocdo.fredhutch.org/) and our outreach and collaborative efforts via the [Data Science Lab](https://hutchdatascience.org/).
+Currently, I am the Deputy Chief Data Officer and thus co-lead the Fred Hutch Cancer Center [Office of the Chief Data Officer](https://ocdo.fredhutch.org/) and our outreach and collaborative efforts via the [Data Science Lab](https://hutchdatascience.org/).
 My main focus is building an institutional scale data governance framework, developing scalable data products and translational data infrastructure in alignment with an overall data strategy, and developing a new department while fostering a collaborative, open and forward looking data culture.

 #### Data Strategy